wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 Follow this procedure to add an external IdP to your Choreo organization:

 !!! note
-    You must be an organization admin to add an external IdP.
+    You must have organization administrator privileges to add an external IdP.

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).